awesto/django-shop/docs/reference/search.rst

 product usually differs from the catalog's list layout, and hence may by inappropriate.

-Instead, when someone enters some text into the search field, **django-SHOP** starts to narrow down the list of items in the catalog's list view by typing query terms into the search field.
-This is specially useful in situations where hundreds of products are displayed together on the same page and the customer needs to pick out the correct one by entering some search terms.
+Instead, when someone enters some text into the search field, **django-SHOP** starts to narrow down the list of items in the default catalog's list view by typing query terms into the search field.
+This is specially useful in situations where hundreds of products are displayed together on the same page and the customer want to pick out the correct one by entering some search terms.

 To extend the existing Catalog List View for autocompletion, locate the file ``cms_apps.py`` in the merchant implementation.
 There we add a special search filter to our existing product list view.